sylph01/project-asmr-slides/slides.md

 (@ mentions are in GitHub ID)

 - Major shoutouts to @hasumikin for the extensive work in PicoRuby and helping me develop stuff on it
-- Past RubyKaigi speakers, esp. @unasuke and @shioimm
+- Past RubyKaigi speakers, esp. @unasuke and @shioimm (Team Protocol Implementers!)

 And to the organizers of RubyKaigi 2024!